 Specifically, this guidance explains:

-- What delivery information must be entered into CCTT beginning no later than April 1, 2023
+- What delivery information must be entered into the California Cannabis Track and Trace system (CCTT)

 CCTT will prompt users to enter the information required to create a delivery inventory ledger.
 Specifically, CCTT will prompt users to enter: